-City Hall, the Mandel Public Library and the Grassy Waters Preserve Nature Center will be closed on Monday, May 26, 2025, in observance of Memorial Day.
-Regular trash and garbage pickup services will be provided on a regular schedule.
-City Hall and Grassy Waters will reopen at 8 a.m. on Tuesday, May 27; the library will open at 9:30 a.m.
+City Hall, the Mandel Public Library and Grassy Waters Preserve Nature Center will be closed Monday, February 16, in observance of Presidents Day.
+Regular trash collections will continue on schedule.
+City Hall and Grassy Waters will re-open at 8 a.m.
+Tuesday; the Mandel Library Tuesday at 9:30 a.m.
+The regularly scheduled City Commission meeting will be held on Tuesday, February 17, at 5 p.m.

 The project features a Complete Streets approach and supports the safe use and mobility of all users, including pedestrians, bicyclists, motorists, and public transit riders, regardless of age or ability.